-The Bank conducts regular training sessions for employees on climate risk to further enhance their abilities to engage with customers and to identify opportunities and threats related to climate related matters.
-Approximately 20 percent of the Bank's employees have received training on climate risk.
-The Bank intends to broaden the scope of the training to include social and governance matters as well.
+The Bank conducts regular training sessions for employees on climate risk to further enhance their abilities to engage with customers, as well as identify opportunities and threats related to climate related matters.
+The Bank also mitigates risk by offering a wide variety of educational courses on social and governance related matters.
+The aim of the courses is to educate staff, open the discussion and be an inclusive workplace for all of society, regarding both customers and staff.